timothydc/laravel-lightspeed-retail-api/README.md

 ### Register API client

 Before creating an API connection, you will need to sign up for an API client with Lightspeed Retail.
 You can do this via [the client portal][ls-client-portal-register].
-The process can take up to 48 hours.
-_Bummer, I know._

-The API client is developer friendly, you can set `http://localhost:8080` as your redirect URI.
+The API client is developer friendly, you can set `https://your-domain.test` as your redirect URI.
 Remember the value of your redirect URI, we will need it later on.